Discover Async_Network_IO: Top 5 Reason

 Introduction

 SQL Server aims to provide the best performance possible in the quick-paced world of database administration.
 Even well-optimized queries can, however, experience bottlenecks, and ASYNC_NETWORK_IO is frequently to blame.
-When a SQL Server session is waiting for a client application to consume query results, ASYNC_NETWORK_ IO wait types appear.
+When a SQL Server session waits for a client application to consume query results, ASYNC_NETWORK_ IO wait types appear.
 As a result, users may experience slow query performance.

 Understanding Primary & Secondary XML Index in Database Management: A Comprehensive Guide